 - Democratic Classicism (Aristotelian approach)- promoted by Mortimer Adler in Paideia schools.
 Proposals geared towards reforming public schools and more secular than the CCE.

 - Moral Classicism (Platonic approach) – this educational theory is constructed around trying to find ‘the ideal’ and the belief that education should be a ‘path to virtue’.
 Moral Classicism is promoted by David Hicks, whose approach is like the classical humanism of the Renaissance.

 - Elite Classicism – a difficult to define approach used in elite schools like the Thomas Jefferson School in St Lois.
 They offer an extremely rigorous education in expensive elite schools.
-But, their approach might be more eclectic as opposed to being a strict adherent to one of the schools of thought above.
+But, their approach might be more eclectic than being a strict adherent to one of the schools of thought above.

-- Classic by name – used in schools who like the term ‘classic’ and introduce just enough of the classic theme to convince parents (i.e. by offering a Latin elective), but aren’t truly classical in their foundations.
+- Classic by name – used in schools who like the term ‘classic’ and introduce just enough of the classic theme to convince parents (i.e. by offering a Latin elective) but aren’t genuinely classical in their foundations.
 (Even worse, a school might add the word ‘classical’ to their school and not change a thing.)